Wastwater

 Photography

-The parking lay-bys at Greendale provide easy access to the shore of the lake and there are many opportunities for photography.
+The parking lay-bys near Greendale provide easy access to the shore of the lake and there are many opportunities for photography.
 If the water level is low there are many large boulders near to the shore that provide foreground interest with views along the lake towards Great Gable..
 When the water is higher, however, these rocks are submerged so the image may lack any foreground subjects.
 The image below was taken from one of the small bays along the lake shore.
 The rocks and small “headland” provide foreground interest but cut off the views along the lake.
 Repositioning onto the rocky outcrop would have provided a more sweeping view along the lake.

 Heading towards Wasdale Head provides better views of Scafell and Scafell Pike (the highest peak in England).
 From Greendale these mountains are almost hidden by the bulk of Illgill Head, but head on for a few hundred metres and there are better views of the mountains.
 After a little while there is a small secluded bay and nearby parking area.
 This provides access to a shingle beach area offering views across to the Scafells and also further along the lake towards Yewbarrow, Kirk Fell, Great Gable and Lingmell.